Santa Cruz Mountains

 Fermentation: Grapes are whole-cluster pressed and barrel fermented.
 Natural primary and natural secondary (malolactic) fermentations.

-Aging: Nine months in barrel on the lees, and three additional months on the lees in four year old barrels to settle after assemblage.
+Aging: 11 months in barrel on the lees, and 4 additional months on the lees to settle after assemblage.

-Ingredients: Hand harvested, sustainably grown grapes; indigenous yeasts; naturally occurring malolactic bacteria; minimum effective SO2.
+Ingredients: Hand-harvested, sustainably grown grapes; indigenous yeasts; naturally occurring malolactic bacteria; oak from barrel aging; minimum effective SO2.

 View this wine on CellarTracker